-As of December 9, 2013, there are 1051 known extrasolar planets, but apparently none found for the real star Menkar (Alpha Ceti) so far.
+As of December 1, 2016, there are 3,544 known exoplanets, but none yet found for the real star Menkar (Alpha Ceti) so far.

 When is the best time to see Menkar?
 As seen from northern temperate and polar latitudes, Menkar shines due south around 9 p.m. local time around the December winter solstice (on or near December 21).
 Because all the stars, except the sun, return to the same place in the sky about 2 hours earlier with each passing month, that places Menkar highest up and due south around 7 p.m. on January 21.

 The V-shaped Hyades star cluster – Face of the Bull in the constellation Taurus – serves as a directional arrow, pointing the way to the star Menkar.
 Hop two fist-widths from the point of the “V” to locate Menkar’s approximate position in the star-studded heavens.
 (Hold your fist at arm’s length.)

 It’s pretty easy to see Menkar and the Circlet of stars outlining the Head of Cetus the Whale in a dark sky.
 In the lore of the sky, this fearsome creature almost gobbled up the Princess Andromeda, the daughter of King Cepheus and Queen Cassiopeia.
 But Perseus the hero rescued the Ethiopian princess in the nick of time.